Ogirimah/Udacity-Trivia-App/frontend/README.md

 ## Getting Setup

 > _tip_: this frontend is designed to work with [Flask-based Backend](../backend) so it will not load successfully if the backend is not working or not connected.
-We recommend that you **stand up the backend first**, test using Postman or curl, update the endpoints in the frontend, and then the frontend should integrate smoothly.
+So **stand up the backend first** before running the frontend.

 ### Installing Dependencies